-- South Dakota Assessments:
+- South Dakota Assessments: - ELA: Level 3 or 4Math: Level 3 or 4

-- ELA: Level 3 or 4Math: Level 3 or 4
+Science: Level 3 or 4

 - ACT:

 - English: 18Math: 20

 - Accuplacer NextGen:

-- Writing: 263+
+- O Writing: 263+

-- Quantitative Reasoning, Algebra & Statistics: 255+
+- o Quantitative Reasoning, Algebra & Statistics: 255+

 - NCRC Assessment (Workkeys):

 - Applied Math: 76-79 (Level Score 4; Certificate Silver)

-- Graphic Literacy: 76-77 (Level Score 4; Certificate Silver)
+- o Graphic Literacy: 76-77 (Level Score 4; Certificate Silver)

 - Workplace Documents: 77-80 (Level Score 4; Certificate Silver)

-Students can also qualify for assessment readiness if they earn a silver or higher certificate on the NCRC.
+Students can also qualify for assessment readiness if they earn a silver or higher certificate on the National Career Readiness CertificateTM (NCRC).
 To earn a certificate, a student must successfully complete three WorkKeys assessments: Applied Math, Graphic Literacy, and Workplace Documents.
-The student's scores on these WorkKey assessments are then used to assign a certificate level.
+The student's scores on these assessments are then used to assign a certificate level.
 Students who do not score a Level 3 or higher on all three exams do not earn a certificate.
-There are four NCRC levels.
+There are four NCRC levels: